|

 (Coaches, please make sure you properly identify each athlete to compete in this

-spreadsheet.
-More info, click here.)
-The 100 heats will be the first event of the evening, and the 400 heats will be run at their normal place in the
+evening, and the 400 heats will be run at their normal place in the

-meet after the open 400.
-We will run the 1500 as the final event after the 4x400.
+meet before the open 400.
+We will run the 1500 before the final event of the

 Pentathlon Scoring is now done using the official IAAF (International Association of Athletics Federations) Tables as used for Pentathlon, Heptathlon and Decathlon Events in International Track and Field Meets.
 (April 2004 Edition)